What We Do

 - Current U.S. Social, Political and Economic Issues for Young European Leaders – Europe and Eurasia

-Seattle is a Pacific Northwest leader in medical research and biomedical technology production, holding the third-highest research and development spending compared to its GDP in the nation.
+Seattle is a Pacific Northwest leader in medical research and biomedical technology production, with the University of Washington holding the third-highest research and development spending among universities in the nation.
 Seattle’s research centers maintain international prestige, including specialties in cancer research and global health through institutions such as the Fred Hutchinson Cancer Research Foundation, Center for Infectious Disease Research, Program for Appropriate Technology in Health (PATH), and the University of Washington Medical Center, ranked 11th in the nation.

 Seattle is known for its broad commitments to advancing sustainability, and is ranked as the most sustainable city in the nation by STAR Communities.
 The city has undertaken an ambitious effort to become completely carbon neutral by 2050, and has implemented a diverse array of environmental initiatives across public and private sectors to increase the city’s environmental competency.
 This includes innovations across public agencies, strong industry production in CleanTech and GreenTech, partnerships to create Smart Cities, and an active community of environmentalists.